asabanovic6/Monitor-Windows-Agent/Backlog.md

 * Create Windows APP and Windows service
 * Create a new branch and switch to it
-* Create a module for connection to the server
+* Create a modules for connection to the servers
 * Update a module, making connection stable
 * Create methods for sending files
 * Create methods for receiving files